ibaaj/distillfeed/README.md

 ```

 Have the separate collector atomically replace a regular file such as
-`liveuamap.xml`, then add `generated://liveuamap.xml` as a subscription.
+`personal.xml`, then add `generated://personal.xml` as a subscription.
 DistillFeed accepts only a basename in this URL, rejects symbolic links and
 oversized files, and parses the result as an ordinary feed.